sufianrhazi/gooey/README.md

 function subscribe(onReadyToFlush: () => void): void
 ```

-By default, Revise will call `flush` automatically once any calculation/effect dependencies have changed after a
+By default, Gooey will call `flush` automatically once any calculation/effect dependencies have changed after a
 timeout.
 If you wish to configure this behavior, use the `subscribe` function, which will be called once when a
 `flush()` is necessary.